dnalencastre/diatomite/README.md

 Also provided is a tool (tools/tap_graph.py) to monitor radio frequency analyser outputs of Diatomite on a character console.
 This was deliberately made as a text console utility to enable the use on remote equipment via ssh.

 The software should be considered early ALPHA, and is working end-to-end, reading configurations, monitoring frequencies and reporting on the RESTfull API server.
+The software is being developed on a Fedora release 25 Linux on a x86_64 architecture and has not been tested in any other environment.

 Signal detection is done the following way:
 1. a frequency is monitored